criston-lee/credit_card_default/README.md

 # Credit Card Default

 # Context
-This was the first data science project that I did.
+This was the first data science project that I worked on.
 It was done as part of an individiual assignment as part of our module BC3409 AI in Accounting and Finance.

 # Importance of Project
 This project that was done is to predict whether a customer would default on their loan in the future (specifically next month) based on their personal information, and past history using a machine learning model.